Maniwar/Call-Center-Use-Case-Calculator/README.md

    - The system calculates net improvement (improvement - baseline)
    - Savings are computed using the appropriate cost hierarchy

+### Bulk Edit Mode

+Open the Bulk Operations panel in the Data Entry tab when at least one use case is selected.

+- Quick Actions: Clear, Duplicate, and Delete selected use cases
+- Fill Down: choose mode (Constant, Adjust, or Gradual), pick curve (Linear/Exponential/Stepped/Custom), and apply per‑metric or “Apply All”
+- Batch Updates: change Category, Channel, Special Group for the selected set
+- Keyboard Shortcuts: Ctrl/Cmd+Z (Undo), Ctrl/Cmd+Shift+Z or Y (Redo), Ctrl/Cmd+A (Select All)
+- Copy & Paste: paste directly from spreadsheets; first row/column conventions are handled automatically

+### Templates

+Save the current use‑case structure as a template (no data values).
+Load a template at any time to start a new scenario.

 ### Analysis & Reporting
 6. **Review Analytics**
    - Switch to **Analytics** tab for interactive charts